PCI penetration testing: Requirements, frequency, and compliance guide

 Does PCI require penetration testing?

-Yes, PCI requires mandatory penetration testing per Requirements 11.3 and 6.6 in PCI 3.2.1 and Requirements 11.4 and 6.4 per PCI 4.0.
+Yes, PCI requires penetration testing per Requirements 11.3 and 6.6 in PCI 3.2.1, and per Requirements 11.4 and 6.4 in PCI 4.0.

 How often does PCI require penetration testing?